MarkWithall/markwithall.github.com/_posts/2013-03-01-worlds-simplest-csharp-wpf-mvvm-example.md

 ## The Model

 Our model is simple; consisting of a single _TextConverter_ class.
-To ~~avoid the annoyance of Resharper whinging that the _ConvertText_ method can be made static~~ allow the _TextConverter_ class to conform to the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle), I've made the string conversion a parameter.
+To <del>avoid the annoyance of Resharper whinging that the _ConvertText_ method can be made static</del> allow the _TextConverter_ class to conform to the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle), I've made the string conversion a parameter.

 {% highlight c# %}
 public class TextConverter